hydroframe/hf_hydrodata/README.md

 generate the read-the-docs html into the html folder.

 ## Testing
 Our tests are located within the `tests/hf_hydrodata` directory of this repository.
 The full test suite is run automatically via Jenkins with each new Pull Request and subsequent commits.
+Jenkins executes the tests using `pytest` from the root directory.

 ## License
 Copyright © 2024 The Trustees of Princeton University and The Arizona Board of Regents on behalf of The University of Arizona, College of Science Hydrology & Atmospheric Sciences.
 All rights reserved.